RMRRailfanner/Group-Participation-Guidelines/README.md

-We are building our community: a space for people to experience and learn about the railfanning hobby and we are a global community on this journey together, and we want to ensure everyone feels welcome and safe and is treated with kindness and respect in our community.
-That’s why we’ve created these Participation Guidelines: to outline how we expect our members to behave, and to be clear up front about what is and isn’t allowed in our community.
+Welcome to our railfanning community!
+We are a global group of enthusiasts passionate about sharing and learning together in this fascinating hobby.
+Our goal is to create a welcoming and safe environment where everyone is treated with kindness and respect.
+To achieve this, we have established these Participation Guidelines.
+They outline our expectations for member behavior and clarify what is and isn’t acceptable in our community.

 Our Group Participation Guidelines are organized into five sections: